rtr2421/rtr2421.github.io/welcome.md

 # What is FIRST Robotics?

 [FIRST Robotics](https://www.firstinspires.org/) is an international league of robotics competitions for various age levels.
-Our team competes in the FIRST Robotics League which is for high school students.
+Our team competes in the FIRST Robotics Competition which is for high school students.

 The season's game is revealed on the first weekend in January.
 The teams have approximately 2 months to build a robot that will play in competitions starting at the end of February.
-The 2020 game had a Star Wars theme:
+The 2020 game had a Star Wars theme and it was replayed virtually in 2021 because many teams didn't get to compete in 2020:

 {% include youtubePlayer.html id="gmiYWTmFRVE" %}